Jay Greene: Managerial positions

 As technical manager for the International Space Station, Jay Greene (third from right) takes part in a ribbon-cutting ceremony for a refurbished altitude chamber at Kennedy Space Center.
 It was to be used to perform leak tests on ISS modules.

-After Challenger, Jay retired as a flight director.
+After Challenger, Greene retired as a flight director.
 In October 1987, after a short period working with a study group on lunar exploration, he was appointed head of NASA's safety division.
 The division had been created after the Challenger accident at the recommendation of the Rogers Commission, which saw its establishment as key in creating a new, more vigorous "safety culture" at NASA.
 However, Greene feared that too much introspection by NASA engineers could lead to a damaging loss of confidence.
 In an interview a year later, he said that NASA had been on "a fantastic guilt trip," adding that "I believe NASA has been overly eager to defend itself against all critics.
 Any time you have an independent panel, you ought to be able to name a defense attorney for the status quo."

-In the following years he worked as Deputy Associate Administrator for Exploration at NASA Headquarters in Washington, DC from 1991 through 1993, he also held other positions throughout.
+In the following years he worked as Deputy Associate Administrator for Exploration at NASA Headquarters in Washington, DC from 1991 through 1993, and also held other positions throughout.
 In 1995 he became Manager of the Space Shuttle Engineering Office, a technically challenging job that he enjoyed greatly.
 "That was an amazingly good feeling," he later said, "owning four Shuttles.
 Going down to the Cape and visiting them and actually feeling ownership and responsibility for them."
 However, his opposition to the creation of the United Space Alliance was controversial, and he spent less than two years in the position.

 From 1996 to 2000, Greene was Deputy Manager for Technical Development on the International Space Station.
 He received the NASA Distinguished Service Medal, the Rotary Stellar Award, and a Silver Snoopy award for his work on the station.
 Finally, between 2000 and 2004, he served as Chief Engineer at Johnson Space Center, where his role consisted primarily of advising the Center Director.

 Retirement

 After retiring from NASA in 2004, Greene worked as a part-time consultant on the Exploration Systems Architecture Study, which aimed to provide a blueprint for America's return to the Moon and Mars.
 "We put together a greybeard review team," explained NASA Associate Administrator Rex Geveden, describing Greene as "a famous technical curmudgeon in the Agency."

-In films

-Greene was interviewed extensively for two History Channel documentaries about Mission Control, Failure Is Not an Option and Beyond the Moon: Failure Is Not an Option 2.
+He was also interviewed extensively for two History Channel documentaries about Mission Control, Failure Is Not an Option and Beyond the Moon: Failure Is Not an Option 2.

+Greene died at his home in Houston, Texas, on October 8, 2017.